anima-wg/brski-cloud/anima-brski-cloud.md

 --- abstract

-BRSKI defines how a boostrapping device discovers an element of the network domain that it will belong to called a registrar, and how the device interacts with the registrar in order to bootstrap a secure key infrastructure.
-BRSKI outlines how a device may contact a well-known cloud registrar if no local nework registrar is discovered.
-This document specifies the behavior of BRSKI cloud registrars and how bootstrapping devices interact with cloud registrars.
+Bootstrapping Remote Secure Key Infrastructures defines how to onboard a device securely into an operator maintained infrastructure.
+It assumes that there is local network infrastructure for the device to discover and to help the device.
+This document extends the new device behaviour so that if no local infrastructure is available, such as in a home or remote office, that the device can use a well defined "call-home" mechanism to find the operator maintained infrastructure.

-RFCED REMOVE: It is being actively worked on at https://github.com/anima-wg/brski-cloud
+To this, this document defines how to contact a well-known cloud registrar, and two ways in which the new device may be redirected towards the operator maintained infrastructure.

 --- middle